canonical/pylego/README.md

-# lepy
+# pylego

-lepy is a python extension package to utilize the certificate management application [Lego](https://github.com/go-acme/lego) written in Golang in python.
+pylego is a python extension package to utilize the certificate management application [Lego](https://github.com/go-acme/lego) written in Golang in python.

 ## Installation